Our2020View/Our2020View.github.io/valvelube.md

 <img src="/assets/webvalvelube1.jpg"/>

-This is the 9 / 64th inch hole I drilled in the ABS pipe, and the next photo shows you the clearance for the 10” spray stray I used:
+This is the 9 / 64th inch hole I drilled in the ABS pipe, and the next photo shows you the clearance for the 10” spray stray I used.
+If you push the straw in about seven inches, you will it the face of the dump valve blade, square on:

 <img src="/assets/webvalvelube2.jpg"/>